Skip to main content

 The execution engine processes bundles at 42,000–89,000 bundles/sec depending on block size.
 With 10 operations per bundle, this translates to 420,000–890,000 operations/second of raw processing speed.

-What Limits Current TPS
+What Limits Throughput

 2. HTTP round-trip: 128 concurrent workers limited by TCP connection pool and serialization overhead.